The one people metric your organisation is missing

 -

-It’s for leaders who want to walk the talk on 'people matter' - without adding noise or theatre.
+It’s for leaders who want to walk the talk - without adding noise or theatre.

 Once leaders can see the number, behaviour changes naturally.

-Every cost you hate in employment is preceded by how people feel.
+Every cost you hate in employment is preceded by how people feel about working there.
 Most organisations just find out too late.